 Norton St Philip is an attractive historic village in Somerset, just a short bus or car journey from Bath.
 In the seventeenth century the village was the site of a battle during the Monmouth Rebellion (more on this below).
 Nowadays it is a pleasant place to wander, and to enjoy a meal in one of the village’s two historic pubs.

-The George at Norton St Philip
+The George Inn at Norton St Philip

 The most well-known landmark in Norton St Philip is the George Inn on the High Street.
 One of the oldest inns in the country, the George has existed for 700 years.
-The Duke of Monmouth used the inn as his headquarters in the village after his rebels retreated from Bath in June 1685.
-The character-filled interior contains many original features, including fifteenth-century wall-paintings rediscovered a few years ago.
+The Duke of Monmouth used the building as his headquarters in the village after his rebels retreated from Bath in June 1685.
+The character-filled, rambling interior contains many original features and secrets – investigations during restoration work in 1998 uncovered 16th-century wall paintings, as well as reconstructing the building’s history (read a full report on the conservation work).
 Various films have shot scenes here, including The Remains of the Day and a TV adaptation of Defoe’s Moll Flanders.

 Accommodation in Norton St Philip